Burin Peninsula: Communities

 Route 210 traverses the length of the Burin Peninsula, running along the northwest side of the peninsula between Marystown and Fortune.
 Route 220 runs from Fortune to Marystown on the southern side.
 A short connecting road Route 222 runs between these two roads west of Marystown.
 Routes 211, 212, 213, 214, 215, and 221 are numbered local roads.

 The Burin Peninsula's economy is tied to the ocean, consequently most of its settlements are located on the coast; some are outports and have no road connection (such as South East Bight).
 Rencontre East, another isolated community, is accessible by a ferry port in Bay L'Argent and travels to Pool's Cove on the Connaigre Peninsula via Rencontre East.

-The French Islands of St. Pierre et Miquelon are the last colonies of France in North America, they are located just a 25 km ferry ride from Fortune.
+The French Islands of St. Pierre et Miquelon are the last colonies of France in North America, they are located 25 km ferry ride from Fortune.

 Communities on the north coast of the peninsula, beginning in the east: